openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 ..
 MITx/9.01x/3T2014/performance/graded_content/assignments/i4x%3A//MITx/9.01x/sequential/19aa8209e5474d52aab965f0f1649270/

-Because students see problem display names in the LMS, you might decide to go back to Studio and provide identifying display names for the problems before you publish the subsection.
+Because students also see problem display names in the LMS, you might decide to go back to Studio and provide identifying display names for the problems before you publish the subsection.

 .. _Selecting the Assignment Type, Assignment, and Problem: